rethc/100-days-of-code/log.md

 **Today's Progress**: Completed the Skills, CompanyProfile component in Project Talent.
 Started working on the Talent feed component in Module 2 of my task.

 **Thoughts:** Unable to figure out why the image is not uploading properly in the Profile Photo Component.
 Getting "Cross-Origin Request Blocked: The Same Origin" error in the ajax requests

+### Day 25 - Day 27: 8 Janurary 2021 - 14 Janurary 2021

+**Today's Progress**: First week back at work.
+I took a week off from buidling my projects to read on Javascript programming documents and CS50 course material online.
+I have enrolled to the CS50 course after seeing it get recommended online.
+I am really enjoying the lectures.
+David J. Malan of Harvard University is the best teacher i've ever had, he is very passionate about programming which makes it exciting to watch his classes.

+**Thoughts:** Its been a very busy first week back to work.
+I'm slowly getting back into the routine of 8 hours of work and coding in my spare time.
+I've been listening to podcasts at work to keep me motivated.
+Recently discovered egghead.io podcast which i highly recommend!